Rights Now: Rights Now, 1992–1995

 The Rights Now group was formed in 1992.
 Although VOADL had been successful in pulling together a number of the largest disability charities ("organisations for") they had found that disabled people's organisations ("organisations of") were distrustful and reluctant to join and share their knowledge and strategies.
 This changed when the creation of a new, combined organisation was suggested by the executive committee of BCODP and the charities involved in VOADL agreed to the 'merger'.
 Rights Now had a reported 83 member organisations, including trade unions as well as disabled people's organisations (DPOs) and disability charities, and a reported 10,000 individual members.
-Only disabled people who were representing a DPO could be an office-holder of Rights Now (sources include: Rachel Hurst Collection, Disabled People's Archive, box 41).
+Only disabled people who were representing a DPO could be an office-holder of Rights Now.

 The first Chair of Rights Now was Stephen Bradshaw, chief executive of the Spinal Injuries Association, followed by Rachel Hurst.
 The campaign reportedly had strong links with Parliamentarians though the All-Party Disability Group and its researcher Victoria Scott, who worked for RADAR, and the Rights Now Coordinator, Adam Thomas.

 In parallel, around the same time many disabled people and their organisations were becoming more vocally critical of charities and fundraising, and in particular, on the biennial Telethons run by ITV.
 A protest demo of around 200 disabled people outside Telethon 90 was organised by the Campaign to Stop Patronage with Victoria Waddington and Allan Sutherland doing the press liaison.

-The 1990 demo created the conditions for a larger-scale protest demo by an estimated 1000+ disabled people outside (and some inside) Telethon 92.
+The 1990 demo created the conditions for a larger-scale protest demo by more than one thousand disabled people outside (and some inside) Telethon 92.
 The organisational work for these demos had a background in the emerging disability arts scene rather than in elected politics, committees and lobbying, and it led to the creation of the Disabled People's Direct Action Network, DAN, in early 1993.
 While DAN was more focused on inaccessible transport rather than civil rights laws in Parliament, nevertheless their highly visible protests on the streets across England and Wales caused a "media extravaganza" according to John Evans, saying also that it "no doubt highlighted the profile of the need for civil rights legislation".